carlalbc/BIO634_2019/Day2_RNAseq.md

 # Day 2.- RNA sequencing: Transcriptomes and differential gene expression analyses

-# I. Aligning transcriptomes with Salmon
+# I. Analyzing RNA-seq data with Salmon

 Today we will use **[Salmon](https://combine-lab.github.io/salmon/)** to align a transcriptome :fish: